33 free holiday GIFs to spice up your email marketing campaigns

-Use the 16 animated GIFs below for your emails, your website, or your social media accounts.
+Use the 26 animated GIFs below for your emails, your website, or your social media accounts.
 But especially use them in your emails, as GIFs can increase click-through rates, conversions rates, and revenue rates!)
-There’s a mix of brand-new GIFs, plus fan favorites from years past.
 Place them in a Black Friday or Cyber Monday email, a holiday newsletter, or a New Year’s sale message to your subscribers.